 The ContiProContact has a tread compound developed more for wet traction.
 The trade-off is not quite as much tread life as the ContiTouringContact.
 Just as much a factor in tread life, the ContiProContact has slightly less initial tread depth compared to the ContiTouringContact.
 This allows the new tire to achieve the V-speed rating.
 It is less likely to chunk and feather during a pursuit and high-speed driving than a slightly deeper tread.

 In every area of tire performance, the ContiProContact is a significant improvement over the ContiTouringContact.
 It has better dry traction, better wet traction, better light snow and ice traction, better noise and ride comfort and better treadwear.
 Forget the ContiTouringContact ever existed.
 It was a “Grand Touring” all-season tire.
 The ContiProContact is a “high-performance” all-season tire.
 There is a big difference.
-The Real Comparison

 The comparison that matters is between the ContiProContact and the Goodyear Eagle RS-A. And all the ContiProContact has to do is equal the Eagle RS-A to qualify as an optional tire for police use.
 Most police departments give their EVOC instructors some time behind the wheel of a car with the test tires to qualify the tire for police use.
 EVOC instructors know how to feel for differences in tires and how to articulate those differences.